Skip to content

 Hyperacidity in dogs: causes, symptoms and how you can support your dog

-Hyperacidity in dogs is a condition that surprises many dog owners.
-The symptoms often appear gradually and it takes a while to realise that the problem lies in the acid-base balance.
-But what exactly does hyperacidity mean, what are the causes and how can you help your dog to feel well again?
-In this blog post I will explain everything to you in detail so that you better understand what you should look out for and how you can actively combat hyperacidity.
+Hyperacidity in dogs is a condition that catches many dog owners off guard.
+Symptoms often appear gradually, and it takes a while to recognize that the problem lies in acid-base balance.
+But what exactly is hyperacidity, what are the causes, and how can you help your dog feel better again?
+In this blog post, I'll explain everything in detail so you can better understand what to look out for and how you can actively combat hyperacidity.

 What does hyperacidity mean in dogs?

-Hyperacidity occurs when the body's acid-base balance is out of balance, which often affects your dog's stomach.
-Your dog's body produces acids every day, including stomach acid, through normal metabolic processes.
-These acids, including stomach acid, are normally neutralized by alkaline substances such as minerals and excreted through the kidneys, skin and respiratory tract.
+Hyperacidity occurs when the body's acid-base balance becomes unbalanced, which often affects your dog's stomach.
+Your dog's body produces acids, including stomach acid, every day through normal metabolic processes.
+These acids, including stomach acid, are normally neutralized by alkaline substances such as minerals and excreted through the kidneys, skin, and respiratory tract.

-However, if too many acids are produced or too few alkaline substances are available, this process comes to a halt.
-The body - especially the stomach - is then no longer able to sufficiently break down and neutralize the excess acids, such as gastric acid.
-This leads to hyperacidity, also known as acidosis, which is often made worse by hyperacidity in the stomach.
+However, if too many acids are produced or too few alkaline substances are available, this process stalls.
+The body—especially the stomach—is then no longer able to adequately break down and neutralize the excess acids, such as gastric acid.
+This leads to hyperacidity, also known as acidosis, which is often exacerbated by excessive gastric acidity.

 How does hyperacidity occur in dogs?

-There are many causes of hyperacidity in dogs.
-Often several factors come together to lead to an imbalance in the acid-base balance.
+The causes of hyperacidity in dogs are varied.
+Often, several factors interact to lead to an acid-base imbalance.
 Here are the most common causes in detail:

-Your dog's diet has a major impact on the acid-base balance.
-Many commercial dog foods are rich in grains, low-quality meat and artificial additives that have an acid-forming effect.
-A diet that consists primarily of such foods can lead to your four-legged friend's body constantly producing too many acids.
+Your dog's diet has a major impact on their acid-base balance.
+Many commercial dog foods are rich in grains, low-quality meat, and artificial additives that have an acid-forming effect.
+A diet consisting predominantly of such foods can lead to your four-legged friend's body constantly producing too much acid.

-Just like in humans, stress can lead to increased acid production in dogs.
-Dogs that are under constant stress - whether due to environmental influences, other animals or insecurity - produce increased amounts of stress hormones.
+Just as in humans, stress can lead to increased acid production in dogs.
+Dogs under constant stress—whether due to environmental influences, other animals, or insecurity—produce increased levels of stress hormones.
 These hormones stimulate the metabolism, which in turn leads to increased acid production.

 Lack of exercise

 Dogs need regular exercise to support their metabolism.
-Exercise helps the body to break down acids and excrete them through breathing and sweat.
-Dogs that don't exercise much therefore break down fewer acids, which can lead to over-acidification.
+Exercise helps the body break down acids and excrete them through breathing and sweating.
+Therefore, dogs that don't get much exercise also break down fewer acids, which can lead to hyperacidity.

-Certain medications, such as painkillers or cortisone preparations, can put a lot of strain on your dog's metabolism.
-Long-term medication use often leads to impaired acid-base regulation, as the body has difficulty compensating for the additional strain.
+Certain medications, such as painkillers or cortisone preparations, can place a significant strain on your dog's metabolism.
+Long-term medication use often leads to impaired acid-base regulation, as the body struggles to compensate for the additional stress.

-Some diseases, such as kidney problems or diabetes, affect the body's ability to excrete acids.
-In such cases, overacidification can quickly occur because the kidneys, which are actually responsible for breaking down acids, no longer function properly.
+Some diseases, such as kidney problems or diabetes, impair the body's ability to excrete acids.
+In such cases, hyperacidity can quickly develop because the kidneys, which are actually responsible for acid breakdown, no longer function properly.

 What symptoms indicate hyperacidity in dogs?

-Hyperacidity can manifest itself in various symptoms that are not always immediately clear.
+Hyperacidity can manifest itself through various symptoms that are not always immediately obvious.
 These symptoms can appear either gradually or suddenly.
 Here is an overview of the most common signs:

 1. Gastrointestinal complaints:

-Digestive problems such as diarrhea, flatulence or vomiting are among the first signs of hyperacidity.
+Digestive problems such as diarrhea, bloating, or vomiting are among the first signs of hyperacidity.
 Increased belching or heartburn can also occur because the stomach produces too much acid.

 2. Skin problems and dull coat:

-A disturbed acid-base balance often has a negative effect on your four-legged friend's skin and fur.
-You will notice that the fur becomes dull and lackluster, dandruff forms or even increased hair loss.
-Skin irritations or itching can also indicate that the body is trying to excrete excess acids through the skin.
+An acid-base imbalance often has a negative impact on your four-legged friend's skin and coat.
+You'll notice their coat becoming dull and lackluster, dandruff forming, or even increased hair loss.
+Skin irritation or itching can also indicate that the body is trying to excrete excess acids through the skin.

 3. Fatigue and lack of motivation:

-Dogs that suffer from hyperacidity often appear tired, weak and have little energy.
-This is because the body has to expend a lot of energy to neutralize the excess acids.
-The constant stress leads to exhaustion of the organism.
+Dogs suffering from hyperacidity often appear tired, lethargic, and lack energy.
+This is because the body has to expend a great deal of energy to neutralize the excess acids.
+The constant stress leads to exhaustion.

 4. Muscle pain and cramps:

-Excessive acidity can also attack muscle tissue.
-If too many acids circulate in the body, they can attack the muscles and lead to pain, tension or even cramps.
+Excess acidity can also attack muscle tissue.
+If too many acids circulate in the body, they can attack the muscles and lead to pain, tension, or even cramps.

 5. Behavioral changes:

-Some dogs also react to hyperacidity with behavioral problems.
-You may notice that your dog is more nervous, irritable or anxious than usual.
+Some dogs also react to hyperacidity with behavioral abnormalities.
+You may notice that your dog is more nervous, irritable, or anxious than usual.
 These behavioral changes occur because hyperacidity can also affect the nervous system.

 How can you recognize hyperacidity in your dog?

-It is not always easy to clearly determine whether your dog has hyperacidity, as many symptoms are non-specific and can also indicate other health problems.
-However, a useful tool is to measure the pH value in your dog's urine.
-The pH value tells you whether your dog's body is in balance.
+Diagnosing hyperacidity definitively isn't always easy, as many symptoms are non-specific and can also indicate other health problems.
+However, a useful tool is measuring the pH level in your dog's urine.
+This pH level provides information about whether your dog's body is in balance.

-A normal pH value is between 6.5 and 7.5.
-If the value falls below this, it indicates overacidification.
-You can use pH test strips, which you can get from the pharmacy or vet.
-Regular checks can help you keep an eye on the acid-base balance.
+A normal pH level is between 6.5 and 7.5.
+If the level falls below this, it indicates hyperacidity.
+You can use pH test strips, which you can get from a pharmacy or veterinarian.
+Regular testing can help keep an eye on the acid-base balance.

 The consequences of untreated hyperacidity

-If hyperacidity is not treated over a long period of time, it can have significant health consequences.
-The dog's body is forced to extract more and more alkaline minerals from the bones, teeth and organs in order to neutralize the acids.
-This can lead to a deficiency in important minerals such as calcium, magnesium or sodium, which weakens the bones in the long term and increases the risk of osteoporosis.
+If hyperacidity is left untreated over a long period of time, it can have serious health consequences.
+The dog's body is forced to draw increasing amounts of alkaline minerals from the bones, teeth, and organs to neutralize the acids.
+This can lead to a deficiency in important minerals such as calcium , magnesium , or sodium, which weakens the bones in the long term and increases the risk of osteoporosis.

-The kidneys and cardiovascular system are also placed under great strain.
-Severe overacidification can even lead to kidney failure or heart problems.
+The kidneys and cardiovascular system are also placed under considerable strain.
+Severe hyperacidity can even lead to kidney failure or heart problems.

 What can you do to treat hyperacidity in your dog?